roman-milk/roman-milk.github.io/shemale-surprise-2.md

  "Fine," I said exasperated by the strange conversation.
 "I'll suck her cock."

  "How about that sexy ass of yours, Robert, would you give that up, too?" she asked, teasing me relentlessly.
-Report_Story #2